adam-mak/Poolber/D4/CarpoolProjectExpo/README.md

 Now for the exciting part, running the app!

+First, enter the command **npm install** to install all the required dependencies, in particular Expo.

 To run the app, go to your terminal in your code editor (preferably using git bash or something similar).
 Enter the command **npm start**

 This runs the app in development mode (you can check the details of what that command does by going into the package.json file).